HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Deconstructing a Chart

 Let’s take a look at Figure
-<a href="#fig:design-principles-chart-components">1</a>.
+<a href="#fig:design-principles-chart-components">7</a>.
 It shows basic
 chart components that are shared among most chart types.

 <img src="images/05-chart/design-principles-chart-components.png" alt="Common chart components."  />
 <p class="caption">
-Figure 1: Common chart components.
+Figure 7: Common chart components.
 </p>

 A *title* is perhaps the most important element of any chart.
 A good title is short, clear, and tells a story on its own.
-For example, “Black and Asian Population More Likely to Die of Covid-19”, or “Millions of Tons of Plastic Enter the Ocean Every Year” are both good titles.
+For example, “Black and Asian Population More Likely to Die of Covid-19”, or “Millions of Tons of Plastic Enter the Ocean Every Year” are both clear titles.

 Sometimes a more “dry” and “technical” title is preferred.
 Our two titles can then be changed to “Covid-19 Deaths by Race in New York City,